 Nichols said the group’s solid trading performance last year has come on the back of initiatives taken over the past few years.

 The company has been refining its core operations and developing its credit and online services in response to a changing marketplace.

 “Over the past few years our marketplace has changed dramatically,” Nichols said.

 “We have adapted to this new environment, investing heavily in our staff, diversifying our product suite, building out our online proposition and realigning aspects of our business to reflect our customer base.”

 H&T has also taken steps to reduce its exposure to the gold price volatility it has experienced since the Brexit vote.

 Following a sharp rise in the sterling price of gold immediately after the Brexit vote, the pound has rallied and the effect was reversed in 2017 despite a rise in the amount of gold scrapped.

 “Challenges remain, but we can look to the future with growing confidence,” Nichols said.

 A long history

 Much of the reason for its success and survival has been a willingness to branch out into other areas, such as personal loans, foreign exchange and retail.
-Chief executive John Nichols expects this diversity to continue to get results.

 The group remains committed to its High Street retail offering, and its H&T brand is the leading pawnbroking business in the UK, with stores across the nation.